Lamar faces Louisiana on 3-game win streak - WTOP News

 Lafayette, Louisiana; Saturday, 1 p.m.
 EST

-BOTTOM LINE: Lamar will attempt to keep its three-game win streak alive when the Cardinals take on Louisiana.
+BOTTOM LINE: Lamar seeks to keep its three-game win streak alive when the Cardinals take on Louisiana.

-The Ragin’ Cajuns are 2-4 on their home court.
-Louisiana has a 0-1 record in one-possession games.
+The Ragin’ Cajuns are 2-4 in home games.
+Louisiana is 1-5 in games decided by at least 10 points.

-The Cardinals are 2-2 in road games.
-Lamar averages 77.7 points while outscoring opponents by 9.7 points per game.
+The Cardinals have gone 2-2 away from home.
+Lamar is fourth in the Southland with 10.1 offensive rebounds per game led by Adam Hamilton averaging 2.4.

-Louisiana’s average of 7.0 made 3-pointers per game this season is just 0.2 more made shots on average than the 6.8 per game Lamar gives up.
-Lamar averages 7.1 made 3-pointers per game this season, 0.3 fewer makes per game than Louisiana allows.
+Louisiana’s average of 7.0 made 3-pointers per game this season is only 0.2 more made shots on average than the 6.8 per game Lamar allows.
+Lamar averages 77.7 points per game, 0.8 fewer than the 78.5 Louisiana allows.

 TOP PERFORMERS: Kentrell Garnett is shooting 34.0% from beyond the arc with 1.7 made 3-pointers per game for the Ragin’ Cajuns, while averaging 8.9 points.